 B.S.
 Environmental studies majors must complete an outside concentration consisting of 16 upper-division units taken outside the Environmental Studies Program.
 This may be done in a number of different ways:

 Complete an outside concentration by taking 16 upper-division units from one of the following science departments (completion of a double major from one of the following departments will satisfy): molecular, cellular, and developmental biology (MCDB); ecology, evolution, and marine biology (EEMB); chemistry and biochemistry; geography (only courses that apply to the B.S.
 Physical Geography major); earth sciences; mathematics; physics; biopsychology (only courses listed under Area A, B, C); or probability and statistics.
 Note: Geology 101 and Mathematics 100A-B will not apply.

 Alternatively, students may propose an interdisciplinary outside concentration by combining 16 upper-division units from any of the departments listed above.
 A plan of study listing the 16 units to be taken must be petitioned and approved by the environmental studies academic advisor or program chair to become official.
-To be approved, the plan must demonstrate a coherent environmental science focus.
+To be approved, the plan must demonstrate a coherent focus or theme.
 Although a list of UCSB courses most often used to create interdisciplinary emphases is available from the program office or download as Supplemental Emphases Worksheet .PDF, students are welcome to use courses not on the list as long as they form a coherent environmental focus (UC-acceptable upper-division transfer, field studies, or study abroad units may be considered).
 Students interested in satisfying their outside concentration with such courses should consult the ES Academic Advisor for more information prior to beginning.

 Study abroad and/or environmental field studies units may be applied to satisfy part or all of Area C. Units earned must me UC transferable, upper-division level, and related to a student's chosen emphasis (either options above).
 A petition must be submitted and approved by the ES Program for such courses to apply.